 How to Age Paper (4 Techniques)

 - Tea-stain, coffee-stain

-- Usual white stationary paper
+- Usual white stationery paper

-The one we are using is very fresh and crisp and you’ll be surprised to see how you can transform such fresh and crisp papers into aged and vintage papers in few easy steps.
+The one we are using is very fresh and crisp and you’ll be surprised to see how you can transform such fresh and crisp papers into aged and vintage papers in a few easy steps.

 Technique 1: How to Age Paper by Ripping Edges